Kaisaan/DDS-Translation/NOTES.md

 It loads text data from address stored in `hl`
 Prints text location based on what's stored in `de` (YYXX Where XX is X position in pixels and YY is line number)
 Text colour (X) and highlight (Y) based on what's loaded in `b` based on the [MSX colour palette](https://paulwratt.github.io/programmers-palettes/HW-MSX/HW-MSX-palettes.html)
-One line can hold 32 characters
-Automatically wraps but no line break
+In cutscenes, one line can print 32 characters Automatically wraps but no line break
 Characters for the text are loaded from [the BIOS](https://www.msx.org/wiki/MSX_font) based on their hex value
 Stops printing text until it sees the `$FF` character